pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1685-86-87-88 Continue with DSA

+During these days I continue reading my current DSA book and solving some LeetCode problems.
+I have a project in mind related with use this personal GitHub repository to automate my skills punctuation/grade in Computer Science topics.
+My idea is create a GitHub action that with every new commit trigger another application that fetch the data from this repository and calculate my new knowledge acquired, for example Java == 80%, Python == 20%, good skills in DSA, normal skills on FrontEnd technologies, etc.

 ### Day 1683-84 Solving String, Array and Greedy Problems

 These days I have been solving some LeetCode problems related with strings, arrays and greedy algorithms.
 I learned that the greedy algorithm is a powerful tool to solve problems that require making the best decision at each step.
 I will need to continue practicing general algorithms and improve my math concepts, why when I attempt to solve a Medium problems I feel very bad, because some of them has a math concept that I don't understand.